gtatiya/Tutorials/Python/ConfiguringYourCondaEnvironmentOnTuftsHPC.md

 - You need an anaconda base installation, which will be shared across all your projects (and possibly shared with other people), and an individual conda environment for each of your projects.
 This document will guide you through setup of both.

 - If possible, coordinate with other users in your lab to use a shared Anaconda base installation directory.
-This stuff is big, and if everyone gets their own copy, it takes up a lot of space.
+This stuff is big, and if everyone gets their own copy, it takes a lot of time and space; but if you all share a common base, and create individual environments, it utilizes hard links effectively, to save time and space.

   - If there is a pre-existing anaconda3 installation available, this is the easiest way to use it:

          cd /cluster/tufts/SOMELAB/anaconda3/bin
-         ./conda init --dry-run
+         ./conda init

-  - You should see `conda init` wants to modify your `.bashrc`.
-Run again without `--dry-run`, then logout and login.
+  - You should see it modifies your `.bashrc`.
+Logout and login.
 You should see your prompt preceded by `(base)` .

   - Skip all the steps below, until "After you have (base)"

 - Your home directory does not have enough space for Anaconda installation.
-So, request for extra storage or get access to a lab research storage space.
+So, request for extra storage or get access to a lab research storage space under `/cluster/tufts/SOMELAB`.

 - Before you begin:
 	- Login via ssh to login.cluster.tufts.edu